Monday, November 22, 2021

 Better Pancakes Made from a Packaged Mix

-Those places were always busy and for young children they were fraught with amusement and exploring.
-Like the neighborhoods of that incredible era, every Howard Johnson was packed with children.
+Those places were always busy and, for children, they were fraught with amusement and exploring--like the neighborhoods of that incredible era, every Howard Johnson was packed with kids.
 Each one had a gift shop unique to its geographical terrain.
-And lots of exciting maps.
+Lots of exciting, colorfully-illustrated maps.
 And souvenirs marketed for children.
 It was like Christmas!

 They were simpler times, back then, for sure.
 Everyone was on their best behavior--unless my dad made a wrong turn, got lost, and had to turn around.
-Once, he broke his sunglasses in two and threw them out the car window.
+Once, he broke his sunglasses in two and threw them out the car window!
 Still, how exciting was that?
-It is now an indelible part of our family history.
+It is now an indelible part of our family history and lore.

 At its peak, Howard Johnson's had more than 1,000 locations across the country that outsold McDonald's, Burger King, and Kentucky Fried Chicken combined!
 It was one of the first "chains" to use unique architecture-inspired branding.
 It relied on a traditional Early-American Georgian style.
 The artsy orange roof and turquoise spire beckoned and welcomed weary-hungry travelers.